-When the world isn’t in the clutches of a pandemic, parenting is a stress-inducing endeavor.
-Now?
-Everything’s in overdrive.
-We’re cooped up at home, dealing with a crashing economy and coronavirus anxiety while trying to raise and school children, accomplish work, and care for our friends and loved ones.
-It’s a lot and it’s more than okay to be a little stressed out right now.
-But as we all need to be our best selves for our families during the COVID-19 crisis, we have to find ways to cope and manage our stress in what little time we have.
-The good news is that we can all relieve stress in five-minute intervals.
-We spoke to a variety of experts — psychologists, mental health consultants and more — who provided 22 stress relief exercises anyone can do in five minutes.
+Hey, you.
+Yes, you.
+It’s more than okay to be a little stressed out right now.
+We get it.
+Times are chaotic and parenting is already chaos.
+So it makes sense to feel harried.
+On edge.
+Teetering on the brink.
+But as we all need to be our best selves for our families, we have to find ways to cope and manage our stress in a healthy way.
+That’s why we spoke to a variety of experts — psychologists, mental health consultants and more — who provided 22 stress relief exercises anyone can do in five minutes.
 Will all of these be right for you?
-No. But there’s something here for everyone to try to find their center and manage their stress in a few minutes.
+No. But, chances are, there’s something here to help you try to find your center and manage your stress in a few minutes.

 - Take a Dozen Deep Breaths